');

 About Chico, WA

-Chico is a small community in Washington with a population of 3,016 residents.
-The median household income is $124,700 per year, which is above the national average.
-The median age in Chico is 48 years.
+Chico is a small town located in Washington with a population of 3,016 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $124,700 per year, which is 66% above the national median of $75,149.
+The median age of 48 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Chico Ranks in Washington